Johniereed/WP-Engine-coupon/README.md

 Congrats!
 On claiming your WP Engine discount.

-Note: If you go with the discount links provided in this article, the discount will automatically get applied to your selected hosting plan.
+Note: If you use the discount links provided in this article, the discount will automatically be applied to your selected hosting plan.
 You do not need to enter the WP Engine coupon manually.

 ## WP Engine Pricing - With & Without Discount